Hawkhurst Gang: Downfall

 Although smuggling gangs were generally supported by the local population as they provided much-needed and well-paid work, the murderous brutality of the gang had turned the residents against them.
 At Goudhurst, the people formed the Goudhurst Band Of Militia led by "General" William Sturt, a former army corporal.
 Enraged by this defiance, Thomas Kingsmill, a native of the town, threatened to burn the town and kill the residents, setting an appointed time, 21 April 1747.
 When the gang attacked on the appointed day, the militia were well enough trained to shoot dead Kingsmill's brother George in the first volley of the Battle of Goudhurst fought around the St. Mary's church.
 Two more smugglers died before the gang withdrew.
 The gang members were not only smugglers but robbers and extortionists.
 Arthur Gray was apprehended in 1748 and indicted on charges of felonious assembly with the intention of carrying away goods that customs duty had not been paid – in other words smuggling.
 He was executed at Tyburn on Wednesday 11 May 1748.

 In 1748 the government issued a list of men wanted for murders, burglaries and robberies in Sussex as well as the Custom-house break-in at Poole.
 The list was published in The London Gazette along with a request for information leading to the arrest of the smugglers.
-Any informant was promised a royal pardon and as a further encouragement it offered a £50 reward for each smuggler who was captured.
-Eventually, Thomas Kingsmill, alias Staymaker; William Fairall, alias Shepherd; Richard Perin, alias Pain, alias Carpenter; Thomas Lillywhite; and Richard Glover were all indicted for being concerned, with others, in breaking into the King's Custom-house, at Poole, and stealing thirty hundred weight of tea, value £500 or more.
+Any informant was promised a royal pardon and as a further encouragement it offered a £50 reward for each smuggler who was captured.Eventually, Thomas Kingsmill, alias Staymaker; William Fairall, alias Shepherd; Richard Perin, alias Pain, alias Carpenter; Thomas Lillywhite; and Richard Glover were all indicted for being concerned, with others, in breaking into the King's Custom-house, at Poole, and stealing thirty hundred weight of tea, value £500 or more.
 Mary Owen, the illegitimate daughter of Sir Cecil Bishopp, 6th Baronet, was married to Thomas Lillywhite.

 Sir Cecil wrote two letters to the Lord Justice in an appeal for clemency, on behalf of Thomas Lillywhite.
 The Lord Justice, wrote back admonishing Sir Cecil for his views.

 Thomas Lillywhite's defence was that he looked after the horses while the Poole raid was taking place, he was not aware of what was happening at the time, also he was not armed.
 Sir Cecil Bishopp provided one of his character references.
 Thomas Lillywhite was acquitted.

 Kingsmill, Fairall and Perrin were found guilty and sentenced to death.
 Richard Glover was found guilty, but recommended for mercy by the Jury and became the only member of the gang to be pardoned.
 Jeremiah Curtis escaped before he could be brought to justice.
 He went to northern France, joining the Irish Brigade in Gravelines.

-Kingsmill, Fairall, Perrin and Pain were executed at Tyburn on 26 April 1749.
+Kingsmill, Fairall and Perrin were executed at Tyburn on 26 April 1749.
 The bodies of Thomas Kingsmill and William Fairall were delivered to the Sheriff of Kent in order that they could be hung up in chains, the former at Goudhurst, the latter at Horsendown Green, where he once lived.